Tradeylouish/ttipabot-web/README.md

 [ttipabot.com/api/names](https://ttipabot.com/api/names): This returns the IP attorneys with the top 10 longest names on the register.

+[ttipabot.com/api/firms](https://ttipabot.com/api/firms): This returns the top 10 firms by number of registered IP attorneys.

 Support for paramaters in API queries is under development.